 - derive a cell measurement quantity as the linear average of the power values of up to nrofSS-BlocksToAverage (maxRS-IndexCellQual in E-UTRA) of highest beam measurement quantity values above absThreshSS-BlocksConsolidation (threshRS-Index in E-UTRA).

+NOTE: If both suitable cell(s) and suitable L2 U2N Relay UE(s) (as specified in TS 38.331 [3]) are available, it is up to L2 U2N Remote UE’s implementation to select either a suitable cell or a suitable L2 U2N Relay UE.

 5.2.2 States and state transitions in RRC_IDLE state and RRC_INACTIVE state